This movement was launched by a few friends who were hungry for more than the American Dream.

 Normal Christian giving is similar to what we read in Acts 4 when the believers laid their offerings before the apostles, trusting them to use the money to advance the ministry of the church.
 It is good and right to give regular offerings to your local church.

-Gospel Patrons has a US non-profit organization and a UK charity.
-Both organizations are funded by a generous men and women who are living out this message of Gospel Patrons.
+Gospel Patrons operates as a US non-profit organization and a UK charity.
+Both are funded by generous men and women who are living out the message.